My story

 The roots of Martian Models go back to the late 1970s when I began kitbashing models as a kid after learning about how the studio models and special effects of Star Wars were created by the model makers at Industrial Lights & Magic.
-I learned much of this lore from Kelly Turner, a legendary Atari programmer (and massive sci-fi fan) who happened to live across the street from me.
-Kelly was very kind and patient enough to humor the little nerdy kid across the street who would always bug him about taking another look at his scratch built sci-fi models and borrowing his Starlog magazines.
+I learned much of this lore from Kelly Turner, a sci-fi fan eight years older than me who happened to live across the street.
+Kelly would go on to become a legendary game designer and programmer at Atari, and I’ll always remember him as being kind and patient enough to humor the little nerdy kid across the street who would always bug him about taking another look at his scratch built sci-fi models or borrowing his Starlog magazines.

 I was also a fan of miniatures used for games such as D&D, Traveller, Warhammer and WH40K and I became an avid miniature painter and dreamed of someday being able to create my own miniatures.